 An important goal of the Ryan White HIV/AIDS Program funding allocations among service priorities is to ensure access to services throughout the EMA.
 Allocations for the EMA reflect needs of PLWHA and historically underserved populations within the EMA's geographical areas - counties and regions.
 The counties/regions develop resource allocations for their respective areas.
-These allocations are then weighted according to the percentage of PLWHA in each region based HIV surveillance data from the NJDHSS to determine the EMA's final resource allocations.
-For FY 2012, weighted allocations are based on HIV surveillance data as of 12/31/10.
+These allocations are then weighted according to the percentage of PLWHA in each region based on HIV surveillance data from the New Jersey Department of Health (NJDOH) to determine the EMA's final resource allocations.
+For FY'2014, weighted allocations are based on HIV surveillance data reported through 12/30/12 as outlined in the 12/30/12 NJ HIV/AIDS report.